AdobeDocs/campaign-classic.en/help/rn/using/rn-overview.md

     <ul>
     <li>Over time, the Adobe Campaign team identifies ways to improve the stability and performance of the product, as well as fix known issues.</li>
     <li>Upgrading brings your instance up-to-date with these improvements and eliminates common challenges seen by organizations that are experiencing rapid growth and/or complexity within their Campaign Classic instances.</li>
-    <li>Improvements across the technology stack powering Campaign Classic will be felt across both marketing and IT teams of your organization.</li>
+    <li>Improvements across the technology stack powering Campaign Classic are felt across both marketing and IT teams of your organization.</li>
     </ul>
   </td>